prolificinteractive/material-calendarview/README.md

 When implementing a `DayViewDecorator`, make sure that they are as efficent as possible.
 Remember that `shouldDecorate()` needs to be called 42 times for each month view.
 An easy way to be more efficent is to convert your data to `CalendarDay`s outside of `shouldDecorate()`.

+Check out the sample app's `BasicActivityDecorated` activity for some examples.

 Contributing
 ============